-Below are a few simple tricks to reducing food waste, and will help you save a few bucks along the way.
-Many of these tips are composted after they are repurposed – if you are looking for more information on composting, be sure to pick up the March issue of Alive magazine which has a great article on composting!
-Find Alive and other free magazines in all three of our store location lobbies.
+Below are a few simple tricks to reducing food waste, and it will help you save a few bucks along the way.
+Many of these tips are composted after they are repurposed – if you are looking for more information on composting, be sure to pick up some of our in house books for some great ideas.

 Use your coffee grounds to wake you up at any time of the day!
 Use your grounds to make a Cocoa Coffee Face Mask, or add them to a bowl and put in your fridge to neutralize any stinky smells.
-Wake your plants up too with coffee grounds – it make for great, natural fertilizer.
+Wake your plants up too with coffee grounds – it makes for great, natural fertilizer.
 See more uses for coffee grounds here.

 As long as your bread hasn’t gone moldy, it can be reused – the staler, the better!
 Break up the stale slice, throw them in your food processor and pulse until broken down to make bread crumbs.
 Or save a slice and add it to a bag of brown sugar to keep the sugar fresh.